zaphosting/docs/docs/vrising-firststeps-connect.md

 ## Introduction

 In this guide, we will explore how to connect to your V Rising server.
 There are two methods of connecting, either directly via the IP address of your server or through the server list.
-We recommend configurating the server to your likings beforehand, learn more about this through our [Server Configuration](vrising-configuration.md).
+We recommend configurating the server to your likings beforehand, learn more about this through our [Server Configuration](vrising-configuration.md) guide.

 <InlineVoucher />